 Although we currently have an amazing volunteer team, occasionally someone leaves and we have vacancies.
-If you are over 18 years of age and are seriously interested in volunteering, please contact the shelter staff on 02380 693282 or download and complete the Volunteer form and email or post back to us.
+If you are over 18 years of age and are seriously interested in volunteering, please contact the shelter staff on 02380 693282 or call in to collect and complete a Volunteer form.

 You can volunteer to assist with the cleaning and feeding of the rescue animals, or sit in with them.

 Yes, we welcome work experience students , due to insurance requirements students must now be 18 or over .
 For more information, please contact the shelter staff on 02380 693282.

 Yes, we are always extremely grateful for any donations.

-We welcome anything animal related – food, bedding, toys, cages, duvets, beds, bowls etc. and are also very grateful for any sellable items (clothing, bric-a-brac, small furniture items, toys, books, music etc,) as we have several fundraising volunteers who sell items for us at carboot sales and online.
+We welcome anything animal related – food, bedding, toys, cages, runs/coops, cat beds, litter trays, bowls etc. and are also very grateful for any sellable items (clothing, bric-a-brac, small furniture items, toys, books, music etc,) as we have several fundraising volunteers who sell items for us at car-boot sales and online.
 We also always need new items that can be used as raffle or tombola prizes at our big fundraising events or to raffle on our Facebook page.
 We now regularly sell items on eBay and also have our own online charity shop on Facebook.

-** We cannot use feather duvets (the dogs rip them up and the feathers block the drains and they are too bulky for the cats) and we currently have no space to store any more pillows or newspaper **
+** We cannot use duvets or pillows for the animals (the dogs rip them up and the feathers or stuffing block the drains and they are too bulky for the cats) and we currently have no space to store any more large blankets or plastic dog beds **

 Donations can be dropped off at the shelter in Mortimers Lane – anytime during our opening hours.
 If you would like any items collected, please give the staff a call on 02380 693282

-We always need animal feed – for dogs, cats, rabbits, guinea pigs, mice, rats, hamsters, caged birds, chickens, ponies, pigs, goats, ferrets, reptiles etc, treats for the animals, fruit and vegetables, hay, straw, wood shavings, wood based cat litter, small animal bedding, cleaning products – animal friendly disinfectant, cleaning cloths, bleach, drain cleaner, washing up liquid, washing powder etc
+We always need animal feed – for dogs, cats, rabbits, guinea pigs, mice, rats, hamsters, caged birds, chickens, ponies, pigs, reptiles etc, treats for the animals, fresh fruit and vegetables, hay, straw, wood shavings, wood based cat litter, small animal bedding, cleaning products – animal friendly disinfectant, cleaning cloths, bleach, drain cleaner, washing up liquid, washing powder etc.

 We do not take people for ‘tours’ around the shelter as this can be extremely distressing for some of our animals.
 We are not a zoo, but an animal rescue and rehabilitation centre and many of our animals have had traumatic experiences and need their peace and quiet and familiar people.